golemfactory/golem-docs/src/pages/docs/creators/ray/setup-tutorial.md

 This particular script shows information about the cluster it is being run on and also visualizes the number of tasks run on different nodes.

-Expect information about 100 tasks being executed on one IP, and the cluster of one node and as many workers as many cores your CPU has.
+Expect information about 100 tasks being executed on one IP, and the cluster of one node plus as many workers as many cores your CPU has.

 Once you ensure the app works, you can feed it to your Ray on the Golem cluster